 In fact, as per Bain & Company, Aldi has one of the highest NPS of ~45 (Net Promoter Scores), which is an excellent indication of how likely customers are going to promote and advocate the brand to others.
 To give you a perspective, Walmart has an NPS of 16.

 Walmart is known for its EDLP or Everyday Low Pricing.
 However, such is the aura of Aldi that every time a new Aldi opens up, especially in the USA, it results in hundreds of people flocking to the opening as the prices are sometimes even lower than Walmart.

-This aura is not only limited to people interested in Aldi’s low prices only.
+This aura is not limited to people interested in Aldi’s low prices.
 Such is the cult following of Aldi that there is a fan blog called Aldi Nerd (run by a stay-at-home mom of three kids), and there are people who love to buy Aldi Nerd merchandise.
 The community has 1.4 Mn members on Facebook.

 Aldi opened its first store in China only in 2019 and, to date, has a meager presence of 6 stores in the entire country where retail and e-commerce are part and parcel of everyday living.
 Aldi has not even made an in-roads into the Indian market as yet.

 So other than the frontiers that Aldi is crossing every year, there are still two huge markets that the retail chain has not even tapped into.
 Aldi’s business model shows you the brand’s potential and why all retail brands should continue watching their shoulder as soon as they see the presence of Aldi in their vicinity.